Bradford VTS Online Resources:

 - Present new material in small steps, with student practice after each step

-- Ask a large number of questions and check the responses of all students
+- Ask a large number of questions and check the responses of all students for understanding

 - Provide models for problem solving and worked examples